A Chinese mRNA COVID vaccine is approved for the first time - in Indonesia | Health

 A Chinese mRNA COVID vaccine is approved for the first time - in Indonesia

 Indonesia said it has granted emergency use approval to an mRNA COVID-19 vaccine developed by a Chinese company, becoming the first country, ahead of even China, to do so.
-Indonesia's food and drugs agency (BPOM) greenlighted the use of Walvax Biotechnology's mRNA vaccine, which has been in development for more than two years and targets the original strain of the coronavirus.
+Indonesia's food and drugs agency (BPOM) greenlighted the use of Walvax Biotechnology Co Ltd's mRNA vaccine, which has been in development for more than two years and targets the original strain of the coronavirus.

 She did not provide details of the data and did not respond to Reuters queries seeking further comment.
 Walvax declined to comment.
 Share reaction for the Chinese company was muted, with the stock rising just 0.5%.